project-skill-writer

 "I find and fix the same issues" Remediation Bug fixer, refactorer

-NEVER ask: "What do you want the skill to do?" - you should infer this from their problem.
+Ask ONLY when multiple valid solutions exist and user preference matters.
+NEVER ask "What do you want the skill to do?" — infer from the problem.

 L2: Project Analysis Pipeline